 The Antique Boat Museum is the premier freshwater nautical museum in North America.
 A trip to the Thousand Islands isn’t complete without a visit to the museum’s collection of more than 300 boats and thousands of artifacts.
 Be sure to sign up for the 1903 houseboat La Duchesse and the 45-minute Ride the River tours when you arrive.
 You can also charter a sunset cruise in a 1953 Chris-Craft semi-enclosed cruiser or 1974 classic commuter.
 The museum offers many events throughout the season, including the massive Antique Boat Show and Auction, celebrating its 55th year August 2–4.

-Clayton has so many options for lunch, it’s hard to recommend just one: Wood Boat Brewery is great for pizza, sandwiches, salads, and beer.
-Channelside is convenient to the Antique Boat Museum and is housed in a historic 19th-century building overlooking the St. Lawrence River.
+Drive back to Clayton for lunch.
+There are so many options for lunch, it’s hard to recommend just one: Wood Boat Brewery is great for pizza, sandwiches, salads, and beer.
+Channelside is housed in a historic 19th-century building overlooking the St. Lawrence River.
 But for sheer splendor, try to have a late brunch at St. Lawrence Spirits (pictured), a 1938 stone chateau with majestic views of the river.
 This family-owned and -operated farm-based distillery produces small-batch craft spirits on site, including vodka, gin, moonshine, absinthe, whiskey, and bourbon.
 They also use fresh ingredients from the many farms in the area to make dishes with clever names like "Praise the Lard," which features bacon and sausage by local purveyors, plus cheese from cheddar specialist River Rat in Clayton.

 Before you head home or on to your next destination, get in one last round of fishing with a charter in the Thousand Islands.
 What could be better than angling for bass and salmon within view of castles and magnificent riverfront homes?
 Or give the kids one last thrill with a stop at Old McDonald's Farm (pictured) in Sackets Harbor to visit more than 200 friendly farm animals, take a pony ride, or play a round of miniature golf.